2019 World Changing Ideas

 This year, we have 17 categories (including several new ones).
-We’re looking for any ideas that have launched since the start of 2017, running the gamut from finished product to brave concept.
-Feasibility and the potential for impact are two key criteria—so having something in users’ hands is a big advantage.
-But we also want to award ingenuity and help foster innovation, which is why well-thought-out ideas that are not yet in the field will also be considered.
-Entries will be considered by a venerable group of designers, venture capitalists, thinkers, social entrepreneurs, and Fast Company editors.
+We’re looking for any and all groundbreaking projects that have launched since the start of 2018.
+Entries will be considered by a group of designers, venture capitalists, thinkers, social entrepreneurs, and Fast Company editors.
 You can see some of the judges below, and more will be added in the coming months.
 Entries will be judged on impact, design, scalability, and ingenuity.

 You can read about last year’s winners and finalists here.